hwang1996/Basic-Emotion-Recognition/README.md

 # Basic-Emotion-Recognition
-Use SVM/random forest for emotion recognition
+Use SVM/random forest for emotion recognition in sophomore year summer vocation